pal1000/mesa-dist-win/relnotes.md

 - Visual Studio 15.5.6 -> 15.5.7
 # Distribution creation and deployment utility
 - Move each osmesa DLL in its own folder.
 Reduces usage complexity.
+# Known issue
+- This upcoming release breaks osmesa deployments performed with quick deployment utility.
+A re-deployment is required.
+Manual copy-pastes of osmesa libraries are unaffected.